swapnilk06/Web-Dev-Cohort/Web Dev Cohort - 1.0/04] Regular Live Class - Phase 3/45] React from scratch - Part 1/45-React from scratch - Part 1 [17-05-25].md

 - [x] How to write in `.prettierrc` learn doc.
 - [x] Setting/config are high level as company base.
 - [x] Eslint similar `Biome`(format,lint)
+- [x] Old time do babel like work after it "create react app" in market.